-ICH Project ICH E19 "Selective Approaches to Safety Data Collection in Certain Clinical Trials Conducted Before or After Approval in the Late Phase of Development" Guideline Symposium
+ICH Project ICH E19 "Selective Approaches to Collect Safety Data in Certain Clinical Trials Conducted Before or After Approval in the Late Phase of Development" Guideline Symposium

-The "Selective Approach to Safety Data Collection in Certain Clinical Studies Conducted Before or After Approval in the Late Phase of Development" discussed in ICH E19 reached Step 4 in September 2022 and was issued as a notice in May 2023.
+"Selective Approaches to Safety Data Collection in Certain Clinical Trials Conducted Before or After Approval in the Late Phase of Development" discussed in ICH E19 reached Step 4 in September 2022 and was issued as a notice in May 2023.

 The ICH E19 Guideline Symposium was held this time to promote appropriate understanding of this guideline.
-The symposium provided an overview of the ICH E19 Guideline, and introduced case studies of SSDC adaptation studies conducted overseas, points to be considered when introducing and analyzing SSDC, and actual initiatives in the medical field, focusing on points to be considered when applying SSDC.
+In this symposium, after explanation of the ICH E19 Guideline, we introduced examples of SSDC adaptation studies conducted overseas, points to be considered when introducing and analyzing SSDC, and actual efforts in the medical field, focusing on points to be considered when applying SSDC.

-The program and other details of the briefing can be found on the PMDA Website.
+The program and other details of this meeting can be found on the PMDA website.

 PMDA Website